dekoza/mtgpl/docs/_sources/glossary.rst.txt

    Phase
       1. A subsection of a turn.
 See section 5, "Turn Structure."
-      2.A permanent "phases in" when its status changes from phased out to phased in.
+      2. A permanent "phases in" when its status changes from phased out to phased in.
 A permanent "phases out" when its status changes from phased in to phased out.
 See rule 702.25, "Phasing."

    Phased In, Phased Out
       A status a permanent may have.
 Phased-in is the default status.
 Phased-out permanents are treated as though they do not exist.
 See rule 110.6 and rule 702.25, "Phasing." ("Phased-out" was a zone in older versions of the rules.)